Doptelet Patient Tips

 4. Bottom Line

 - Doptelet may be used to increase the level of platelets in the blood, in patients with chronic liver disease scheduled to undergo a procedure.
 It is started 10 to 13 days before the procedure and the dosage is taken once a day for 5 days.
-It may also be given to adults with chronic immune thrombocytopenia (ITP) who have not had a good response from another treatment.
+It may also be given to adults or children with chronic immune thrombocytopenia (ITP) who have not had a good response from another treatment.
 Fever; easy bruising or bleeding; fatigue; headaches; joint pain; edema; and cold symptoms are the most common side effects reported.

 5. Tips

 - When given before a medical procedure in people with CLD, Doptelet is usually taken once daily for 5 days, beginning 10 to 13 days before your procedure.
 Carefully follow your doctor's dosing instructions about the timing of this medicine and the procedure.
-Each tablet is 20mg.
+Each tablet is 20 mg.
 You may need to take 2 or 3 tablets to get your correct dose.
 Your doctor will measure your platelet levels to determine your dose.
 Ask your doctor or pharmacist if you are unsure of the dose.
 You will only need to take the tablets for 5 days in a row.
 But you will need to start taking them 10 to 13 days before the procedure.

 - If you are taking Doptelet to treat ITP, then it is taken once a day, every day, until your doctor tells you to stop.
 Your doctor will measure your platelet levels weekly to determine how long to treat you with Doptelet.
 You may also need blood tests for a few weeks after your last dose.